EAexist/English-Sentence-Labeling/README.md

 Output > output/

-main.py has two options of using
+main.py has two options for parsers.

-1.python stanza (default)
+**1. python stanza (default)**

-2.python nltk.parse.stanford package.
+2. python nltk.parse.stanford package.

 However, option 2 requires a model file in local which is large and thus not shared in this repository.